Goline It Services Logo

 Our Autonomous System has been announced!

-On the Internet, an autonomous system (AS) is the unit of router policy, either a single network or a group of networks that is controlled by a common network administrator (or group of administrators) on behalf of a single administrative entity (such as a university, a business enterprise, or a business division).
-An autonomous system is also sometimes referred to as a routing domain.
+On the Internet, an Internet Autonomous System (AS) is the unit of router policy, either a single network or a group of networks that is controlled by a common network administrator (or group of administrators) on behalf of a single administrative entity (such as a university, a business enterprise, or a business division).
+An internet autonomous system is also sometimes referred to as a routing domain.
 An autonomous system is assigned a globally unique number, sometimes called an Autonomous System Number (ASN).

 The Internet’s protocol guideline for autonomous systems, after offering a definition similar to the one above, provides a more technical definition as follows: